 For every quiz passed children receive a raffle ticket which is entered in to a prize draw at the end of the term.

-A display board in the main corridor details the numbers of words read by each class in the school and the names of those children who have individually managed to read over a million words.
+A display board in the library corridor details the numbers of words read by each class in the school and the names of those children who have individually managed to read over a million words.
 These children also receive a certificate and metal lapel pin.